 During this period, the Anglo-Saxon society underwent significant changes many of which are reflected in the extant specimens of Anglo Saxon art.

-Early Anglo Saxon art, for instance, reflects the migratory period during which the Germanic tribes of Angles and Saxons made their way from Continental Europe to British Isles.
+Early Anglo Saxon art, for instance, reflects the migratory period during which the Germanic tribes of Angles, Jutes and Saxons made their way from Continental Europe to the British Isles.
 As they settled in England and created a veritable and powerful kingdom over time, the outlook of their art evolved to reflect affluence and increased sophistication.

 Metalwork was one of the preeminent Anglo Saxon art forms.
-Anglo Saxon metalwork is considered one of the finest of the time, popularly in demand on Continental Europe through different periods between 6th and 11th centuries.
+Anglo Saxon metalwork is considered one of the finest of the time, popularly in demand in Continental Europe through different periods between the 6th and 11th centuries.